fsfe/reuse-docs/site/content/page.md

 have enough information in itself to convey copyright information.

-You may record information about authorship by relying on the underlying version control system you're using, but special care must be taken if you do.
+You may record information about copyright by relying on the underlying version control system you're using, but special care must be taken if you do.
 When using metadata in a version control system, you may end up having more accurate information, but you increase the risk of the information being separated from the source code.

-For a project using the version control system to convey information about authorship, you must:
+For a project using the version control system to convey information about copyright, you must:

  * make sure the version control system is publicly accessible and take steps[^3] to ensure it will remain so,